 Step 5 — Name your new Word file and save it in your desired location.

-Convert with web-based software
+Converting with web-based software

 They all follow the same basic process, too, and require you to merely upload your file, pick your preferred conversion method, and start the process.
-Afterward, you only need to download the file or check your inbox for the newly-converted doc.
-Below are a few suggestions — try not to use just any converter out there.
-After all, some are more reputable that others.
+Afterward, you only need to download the file or check your inbox for the newly-converted document.
+Read on for more information.